citp/privacy-policy-historical/t/th/the/thestage.co.uk.md

 We are absolutely committed to protecting your privacy.
 Our policy can be summarised in one sentence: **We will not share your information with others without your prior consent.** We have also established the following four guiding principles:

   1. We will continue to invest in high-quality security and do our utmost to protect user privacy through the appropriate use of the latest security technology.
   2. We will respect your email privacy.
-You will not receive unsolicited mail from The Stage and/or from third parties screened by The Stage Newspaper Limited unless you have agreed to this.
+You will not receive unsolicited mail from The Stage and/or from third parties screened by The Stage Media Company Limited unless you have agreed to this.
 We will, however, mail you occasionally with information about your registration and/or your subscription account.
   3. We will not pass on any individual user details (including your email address) unless we have your prior consent.
   4. Otherwise, we will only share anonymous aggregate statistics about our users, sales and traffic patterns with our advertisers.